Beauport Abbey, Cotes-d'Armor visitors guide

 Beauport Abbey contiued to be a successful monastery until the 16th century, when its fortune started to decline.
 The decline continued until the abbey was successfully reformed in the second half of the 17th century, and it once again became prosperous.
 At this time the buildings were renovated and the gardens were expanded.

-The monastery lasted until the French revolution, when it was dissolved, and after which the buildings were used for various purposes including a Town Hall, a school, a manor house and a cider press.
+The monastery lasted until the French revolution, when it was dissolved (as were all French abbeys), and after which the buildings were used for various purposes including a Town Hall, a school, a manor house and a cider press.

 In 1992 the Conservatoire du Littoral acquired Beauport Abbey and spent around 20 years carrying out work to ensure the future of the abbey and its grounds.
 These works had two goals: to preserve the buildings and to protect the wildlife that had become established in the grounds.
 The abbey was then opened to the public.

 There are several interesting parts of the abbey to see during a visit.
 You enter the abbey through the wing that housed the lay workers: the members of the abbey that carred out the manual work and farming, rather than the monks who carried out religious duties.
 The upstairs of this wing is the dormitory where the lay brothers slept.

 From here you enter the cloister.
 Originally this had covered galleries on each side but these are now lost.
 At Beauport abbey the cloister followed the traditional layout with the south wing used for prayers, the east for accommodation, the north for eating and the west for guests.
 It is now a large open square with plants and trees surrounded by the cloister walls.
 The windows are a 17th century addition to replace the earlier medieval windows.